 And guess what else?

 Processed food package labelling can be very tricky.
-They have so, so many words that all mean SUGAR in the ingredient list.
-The packages are misleading because producers often use a variety of different sugars in the products to throw you off, so it doesn’t just show a list saying: sugar, sugar, sugar, sugar, more sugar, sugar, and sugar.
+They have so many words that all mean SUGAR in the ingredient list.
+The packages are misleading because there are often a variety of different sugars in the products to throw you off, so it doesn’t just show a list saying: sugar, sugar, sugar, sugar, more sugar, sugar, and sugar.

 So, you may look at the label on a box of organic granola bars and see that it has honey listed, and think, “Oh well, that’s good, honey is natural.”